PinYuanChen/pinyuan.github.io/_posts/2023-02-07-xctestcase-sut.md

 As a newbie approaching the unit test, you may find it confusing to configure your system under test (SUT).
 You may lead to unexpected error if you are not familiar with the XCTest Framework's mechanism.
 On top of that, in different scenarios you might need different configurations of your SUT, and you might wonder what's the more efficient way to deal with it.
 In this article, I am gonna dive in test cases' lifecycle, and introduce a better way to create SUTs rather than initialize them in the `setUpWithError`.

 ## A XCTestCase's Lifecycle
-A common mistake we tend to make is like the following example:
+A common mistake people made is like this example:

 ```swift
 import XCTest